 Leighton’s father, Chapman Lam at age 4, escaped with his parents on one of the last ships to leave China before Japan took over the country.
 That ship came to Hawaii.
 Leighton’s father graduated from Punahou School and Oregon State University where he met his wife.
 He went on to a career as an officer in the US Navy.
 The navy sent them all over the world and during this time, Leighton and his three sisters were born.
 Leighton was the second child, born on October 14th 1955 in Long Beach California.
 Leighton’s first birthday was on a ship bound for Japan and for the next 10 years he lived in Japan, Washington DC, San Diego and Taiwan.
 When given another tour of duty in Hawaii in 1966 they decided it was time to settle down and make Hawaii home.

 The first thing Leighton did was start surfing and making surfboards.
 Using polyester resin to make surfboards in 1967, he had no idea that his love of surfing would launch him into a lifetime journey as an artist.
 As he poured different colored resins over his hand shaped surfboards the flow and blending of the resin intrigued him.
 He saw its potential as an art medium.
 For the next 26 years Leighton created Resin Art.
 With 72 solo exhibits and public and private collections ranging from Queens Hospital to Rumors Night Club.

-Leighton and Lani have a son and daughter who both live in California.
+Leighton and Lani have a son and daughter.
+Their daughter, Kaily, works for the family business as the sales director.
+Their son, Lucas, lives and works in California.
 Leighton and his kids love surfing and windsurfing and get in the water as often as possible.